onejs-org/onejs/README.md

     ENTRY

-       Any filename under an NPM package.
+       An entry might be any filename that's under an NPM package.

        Examples: